zilkf92/qasm-parser/README.md

 ```

 ### **string-parsing** branch
-here, each argument of a *QASM* gate (parameter and qubit assignment) is interpreted and parsed as a string.
+Here, each argument of a *QASM* gate (parameter and qubit assignment) is interpreted and parsed as a string.
 E.g.:
 ```
 rz(pi/4) q[8];
 cx q[8],q[7];